Oil surges as U.S. pushes allies to halt imports of Iranian crude

 Syncrude Canada’s 360,000 barrel per day oil sands facility near Fort McMurray, Alberta will remain offline through July due to a power outage, a spokeswoman confirmed on Tuesday.

-Traders expect the outage to tighten Canadian supplies and reduce crude flows to Cushing, Oklahoma, the delivery point of the U.S. crude futures contract.
+Traders expect the outage to reduce crude flows to Cushing, Oklahoma, the delivery point of the U.S. crude futures contract.

 Meanwhile, Eastern Libyan commander Khalifa Haftar’s forces have given control of oil ports to a separate National Oil Corporation (NOC) based in the country’s east.